Tips on leaving your legacy

 2. Pick a method for writing your Will.

 One of the reasons why so many people die without having written a Will every year is that they don’t realise how easy writing a Will really is, unless your financial affairs or wishes are unusually complex.
-It is possible to do it yourself by using a template, although using a Solicitor is the safest option as it will ensure that you’re Will is valid.
+It is possible to do it yourself by using a template, although using a Solicitor is the safest option as it will ensure that your Will is valid.

 3. Consider inheritance tax.